TomDUVAL-MAHE/My_RPG/README.md

 Rule of our project:

-"This project is one of the freest project of your first year.
+This project is one of the freest project of your first year.
 Create your own RPG.

 Your main challenge for this game will be to create a complete product using everything that you and your team know.